Chromosome

-A chromosome is a long DNA molecule with part or all of the genetic material of an organism.
-In most chromosomes the very long thin DNA fibers are coated with packaging proteins; in eukaryotic cells the most important of these proteins are the histones.
-These proteins, aided by chaperone proteins, bind to and condense the DNA molecule to maintain its integrity.
-These chromosomes display a complex three-dimensional structure, which plays a significant role in transcriptional regulation.
+A chromosome is a package of DNA containing part or all of the genetic material of an organism.
+In most chromosomes, the very long thin DNA fibers are coated with nucleosome-forming packaging proteins; in eukaryotic cells, the most important of these proteins are the histones.
+Aided by chaperone proteins, the histones bind to and condense the DNA molecule to maintain its integrity.
+These eukaryotic chromosomes display a complex three-dimensional structure that has a significant role in transcriptional regulation.

-Chromosomes are normally visible under a light microscope only during the metaphase of cell division (where all chromosomes are aligned in the center of the cell in their condensed form).
-Before this happens, each chromosome is duplicated (S phase), and both copies are joined by a centromere, resulting either in an X-shaped structure (pictured above), if the centromere is located equatorially, or a two-arm structure, if the centromere is located distally.
-The joined copies are now called sister chromatids.
-During metaphase the X-shaped structure is called a metaphase chromosome, which is highly condensed and thus easiest to distinguish and study.
+Normally, chromosomes are visible under a light microscope only during the metaphase of cell division, where all chromosomes are aligned in the center of the cell in their condensed form.
+Before this stage occurs, each chromosome is duplicated (S phase), and the two copies are joined by a centromere—resulting in either an X-shaped structure if the centromere is located equatorially, or a two-armed structure if the centromere is located distally; the joined copies are called 'sister chromatids'.
+During metaphase, the duplicated structure (called a 'metaphase chromosome') is highly condensed and thus easiest to distinguish and study.
 In animal cells, chromosomes reach their highest compaction level in anaphase during chromosome segregation.

-Chromosomal recombination during meiosis and subsequent sexual reproduction play a significant role in genetic diversity.
+Chromosomal recombination during meiosis and subsequent sexual reproduction plays a crucial role in genetic diversity.
 If these structures are manipulated incorrectly, through processes known as chromosomal instability and translocation, the cell may undergo mitotic catastrophe.
-Usually, this will make the cell initiate apoptosis leading to its own death, but sometimes mutations in the cell hamper this process and thus cause progression of cancer.
+This will usually cause the cell to initiate apoptosis, leading to its own death, but the process is occasionally hampered by cell mutations that result in the progression of cancer.

-Some use the term chromosome in a wider sense, to refer to the individualized portions of chromatin in cells, either visible or not under light microscopy.
-Others use the concept in a narrower sense, to refer to the individualized portions of chromatin during cell division, visible under light microscopy due to high condensation.
+The term 'chromosome' is sometimes used in a wider sense to refer to the individualized portions of chromatin in cells, which may or may not be visible under light microscopy.
+In a narrower sense, 'chromosome' can be used to refer to the individualized portions of chromatin during cell division, which are visible under light microscopy due to high condensation.